seekrcentral/seekr2/docs/installation.rst

 ``import seekr2plugin``

-If you get an error such as "No module named seekr2plugin", you might need to install with CUDA Toolkit version 10.2:
+If you get an error such as "No module named seekr2plugin", you might need to install with CUDA Toolkit version 10.2 and OpenMM 7.7:

-``conda install -c conda-forge seekr2_openmm_plugin cudatoolkit=10.2``
+``conda install -c conda-forge seekr2_openmm_plugin cudatoolkit=10.2 openmm=7.7``

 Installation of SEEKR2 itself begins with cloning and installing the SEEKR2 python API::